-First, the debt crisis is a crisis for the highly indebted countries, not for the creditors; the danger of world financial crisis vanished, given the improvement of the capital-ratios of the banks.
+First, the debt crisis is a crisis for the highly indebted countries, not for the creditors; the danger of world financial crisis vanished, given the improvement of the capital-ratios of the banks resources to creditors and is a basic reason for the fiscal unbalance in these countries (Bacha, 1989a).
+Populist policies, based on the resistance to eliminate the budget deficit and on the attempt to promote economic development and to distribute income in the short run are a second reason, not the first one (Bresser-Pereira and Dall'Acqua, 1989; Cardoso and Helwege, 1990).

-Second, the debt crisis is the major, but not the only cause for the stagnation and the high rates of inflation that characterize almost always the highly indebted countries.
+Second, the debt crisis is the major, but not the only, cause for the relative economic stagnation of most of the highly indebted countries, as it causes huge transfers of real